Curiosity killed the cat

 It is said that once "curiosity killed a Thomas cat."

-[Thomas cat is a jokey form of tom cat, i.e. a male cat.]
+[Thomas cat is a jokey form of tom cat, that is, a male cat.]

 The frequent rejoinder to 'curiosity killed the cat' is 'satisfaction brought it back'.
 I've not been able to trace the source of this odd reply.
 The first citation of it that I've found in print is from an Iowan college magazine The Coe College Cosmos, in February 1933.